it-is-wednesday/pitzulit/README.md

 ## Cool things to wish for
 - [X] MP3 Tags
+- [ ] Useful error messages
-- [ ] Not depending on foreign executables
+- [ ] Not depending on foreign executables in PATH
     - [ ] wget
     - [ ] eyeD3
     - [ ] ffmpeg